terzaterza/emblib/README.md

 For the configuration, `freertos_config` target can be provided with the include directory attached providing the `FreeRTOSConfig.h` file.
 If one does not exist, a default config file will be used, based on the GCC_POSIX port.

 FreeRTOS (static) library can also be provided, be creating `freertos_kernel` target in a parent CMake project.

+## Project structure
+Source files are split between `src` and `include` folders, where files in the `src` folder are used only within this project, but the files in the `include` folder are meant to be public, ie. included by projects that use this library.

+Dependencies (some of which might be optional) are located in the `lib` folder, as git submodules.

+Testing is done using the `Catch2` framework and all the related files are in the `test` folder.